mariajaque/Legal-Doc-Blockchain/README.md

 ### 5. Interact with the web application:
 You can now use the web application to interact with the LegalDocModule smart contract.

+Note: You no longer need to enter a password to decrypt documents — Legal Doc Vault uses your Ethereum wallet to derive the decryption key securely.